 If you lose an item, or if something is stolen, many insurers insist that you get a police report within 24 hours of the incident.

 It's always important to know the number for the emergency services, for whichever country you're travelling to.
 Some resorts and towns have specific police stations with English speakers to handle tourist reports.

 You need to check your travel insurance policy for the details of how much you can claim.
 Every policy is different, and there may be an upper limit on how much you can claim.
 There is often an upper limit for individual items.

 There may also be an excess amount, which you might have to pay in advance, or will be deducted from your payout.
 This information should be in your policy.

-Make sure you keep a copy of your claim form once you've filled it in.
+Make sure you keep a copy of any physical claims form once you've filled it in.
 You should also keep copies of the relevant receipts.
 This is particularly important if you're still travelling, as you might need the originals to continue travelling.

 Don't assume all travel insurance policies are the same.
 If you've changed to a different insurance company, be sure you know what your policy covers, and the terms and conditions.

-Be truthful when applying for insurance, as misinformation could greatly impact your travel insurance claim.
+Be truthful when applying for insurance and making a claim, as misinformation could greatly impact your travel insurance claim.